 A simple but effective hygiene practice to keep clean:#WashYourHands As #COVID19 cases are rising in #Myanmar, communities that lack healthcare and information access are our priorities.#coronavirus pic.twitter.com/LlfwUyebMu— ICRC Asia-Pacific (@ICRC_AsiaPac) March 31, 2020

 In Bangladesh, we are working to enhance the preparedness of 68 prisons across the country in the face of a possible outbreak.
 Work is underway to implement infection-control and prevention measures in these detention facilities.
-We continue to support more than 3,000 displaced people from Rakhine who are living in the camp of Konarpara and depend entirely on humanitarian aid for their survival.
+We continue to support more than 3,000 displaced people from Rakhine who are living in a camp and depend entirely on humanitarian aid for their survival.
 As part of the aid, we have distributed one-month food ration and hygiene material there.

 Detention facilities are particularly vulnerable when it comes to prevent & contain infectious diseases.— ICRC Bangladesh (@ICRC_bd) April 6, 2020